noamsw/dr_agent/README.md

 User -> Agent -> Tools -> Agent -> Response
 With perhaps multiple calls to tools.

+## Architechture
+The project has two main folders
+- Backend :
+  - App :all the relevant files for the agent. tools.py, db.py, main.py, agent.py.
+  - Data : a small artificial database of users, medications and inventory.
+  - Eval : golden evalutaion test scenarios.
+  - Tests : unit tests for the tools
+- Frontend : this contains to options to interact with the agent.
+WS CLI or a small WEB UI.
+In addition:
+- Images : snapshots of chats.
+- The Project contains tool documentation under tools.md and an evaluation report under multi_flow_evaluations.md.

 ## Running the agent:
 Its quite simple - download the repo, and then run docker:
 ```